Quantitative Assessment of Carrier Density by Cathodoluminescence. II. GaAs nanowires: -doped GaAs nanowires

 To provide a more accurate assessment of the carrier density, CL measurements of the same NWs have been performed at LT.
 Their spectra are shown in Fig.~\ref{fig:cl_log_si}(a) (right), and the luminescence characteristics (peak position and FWHM) are summarized in Table~\ref{tab:n_doping}.
 The electron concentration is estimated using the LT FWHM and the empirical relation established in Ref.~\cite{Chen:2019a}, see Fig.~\ref{fig:cl_log_si}(b).
-We find an electron around $4\times 10^{17}$~cm$^{-3}$ for shell-4 and shell-5 (region A).
-For the top of shell-5 (region C), we find an electron concentration of $9.2\times 10^{18}$~cm$^{-3}$.
+We find an electron concentration around $4\times 10^{17}$~cm$^{-3}$ for shell-4 and shell-5 (\emph{pure ZB segment}, region A).
+The FWHM maps in Fig.~\ref{fig:cl_map_si} demonstrate the excellent homogeneity of the doping in the pure ZB segment.
+For the \emph{tip segment} of shell-5 (region C), we find an electron concentration of $9.2\times 10^{18}$~cm$^{-3}$.
 We note that this value may be slightly overestimated due to low-energy luminescence from the defects.
 Comparing with the fit of the RT CL spectrum, we infer a high carrier density of $n=5\text{--}9\times 10^{18}$~cm$^{-3}$ at the top of shell-5.

-We notice that a discrepancy of nearly one order of magnitude exists between the target doping levels (Table~\ref{tab:sample}) and the values deduced from CL measurements (Table~\ref{tab:n_doping}).
+We notice a discrepancy of nearly one order of magnitude between the target doping levels (Table~\ref{tab:sample}) and the values deduced from CL measurements (Table~\ref{tab:n_doping}).
 Lowered doping efficiency in the NW shell was also observed in Te-doped GaAs NWs~\cite{Goktas:2018}.
 Surface depletion~\cite{Dimakis:2012} or Si dopant compensation due to (110) surface orientation~\cite{Tok:1998} may be responsible for the observed lower carrier density determined by CL.
 Growth issues such as inhomogeneous distribution of molecular beam or shadowing effect~\cite{Oehler:2018} may also hinder the incorporation of Si dopants.
-Further understanding of microscopic crystal growth mechanisms will be required to improve the NW growth conditions for device applications.
+Indeed the NW sidewalls are vertical.
+Since the substrate rotates during shell growth (2.5 s period), these facets are not constantly and simultaneously exposed to Ga, As and Si fluxes.
+In particular, with the effusion cell configuration of our MBE chamber, Si and Ga fluxes impinge a vertical facet when the As flux on this facet is shadowed.
+This situation is favorable to the incorporation of a part of Si impurities as acceptors~\cite{Tok:1998} and may result in a high degree of compensation.
+This is not the case at the NW tip, which receives the three fluxes simultaneously at any angle of sample rotation.
+This may explain the much higher carrier density measured in the tip segment of shell-5.
+Further understanding of microscopic crystal growth mechanisms in various configurations will be required to improve the NW growth conditions for device applications.